-The early-winter drowsiness has passed, the holiday hoopla has died down, and the New Year brings in gradually longer days, with more time to enjoy outdoor activities.
+January in Paris is relaxed and laid-back.
+The early-winter drowsiness has passed.
+The holiday hoopla has died down, and the New Year brings in gradually longer days.
+There's a bit more time to enjoy outdoor activities with each passing one.

 There's a crisp, clean winter ambiance in the air, too—one that comes with a drop in temperatures and often clearer skies than earlier in the season.
-Read on for our tips on how to make the most of this quiet, but decidedly charming, time in the French capital.
+Read on for our tips on how to make the most of this quiet but charming time in the French capital.

 Paris Weather in January

-The first month of the year in the French capital tends to be cold with occasional spells of icy rain.
-Snow is rare at this time of year, but when it does come, it tends to melt fairly quickly, leaving a slushy mess.
-This is why being well-prepared will ensure you stay warm, high and dry.
+The first month of the year in the French capital tends to be cold, with occasional spells of icy rain.
+Snow is rare at this time of year.
+But when it does come, it tends to melt fairly quickly, leaving a slushy mess.
+This is why packing your suitcase with the proper clothes-- and especially layers-- will ensure you stay warm, high and dry.

 Average Temperatures & Rainfall: